-The East Lansing Farmer's Market, a growers-only market, is located in an inviting, open-air atmosphere, just steps away from the Michigan State University campus.
+The East Lansing Farmer's Market (ELFM), a growers-only market, is located in an inviting, open-air atmosphere, just steps away from the Michigan State University campus and downtown East Lansing.
 Customers can fill their shopping bags with a diverse selection of fresh, farm-grown Michigan produce and products, including fresh vegetables, grass-fed beef, artisan bread, cheese, all-natural chicken, organic produce and much more.

 2017 Market Season